 *Is Parmesan cheese vegetarian?

-Technically, authentic Parmesan cheese is not vegetarian because it uses rennet.
-There are other Parmesan-esque cheeses out there that don't use rennet (they use a microbial enzyme instead) so if you're not comfortable with rennet, you've got options.
+Technically, authentic Parmesan cheese is not vegetarian because it uses rennet in the cheesemaking process.
+However, there are other Parmesan-esque cheeses out there that don't use rennet (they use a microbial enzyme instead), so if you're not comfortable with Parmesan, there are lots of good options out there.

 How long will Caesar dressing last in the fridge?